-The submission window opens April 1, 2018 and closes June 1, 2018.
+The submission window opens May 23, 2022 and closes July 15, 2022.

-- The applicants must be a member of the American Academy of Optometry (AAO); whether as a student, candidate, or Fellow at the time of acceptance of any award.
+The applicant must be a member of the American Academy of Optometry (AAO); whether as a student, candidate, or Fellow at the time of acceptance of any award.
 To learn more, visit the AAO website: Student Membership for student membership information and Candidate for Fellowship for how to become a Fellow.

 Prior to the award window opening the guidelines for any given award are subject to change by the AAOF and/or the award sponsor.
 Applicants are reminded to please review all information before submitting their application to ensure all award criteria is met.